yehudacohen/alchemy/alchemy-web/docs/providers/stripe/product.md

 # Product

-The Product resource lets you create and manage [Stripe Products](https://stripe.com/docs/api/products) that can be used with Prices for billing.
+The Product resource lets you create and manage [Stripe Products](https://stripe.com/docs/api/products) for your Stripe account.

 # Minimal Example